Clayton Doley: Session musician

+Other activities

 As has worked as a television musical director for such shows as Good News Week broadcast on Network 10, The Sideshow broadcast on the ABC network, Melbourne International Comedy Festival (MICF) Opening Night Gala 2009 and 2010 broadcast on Network 10 and musical director for The Great Debate 2011 broadcast on Network 10.

+Doley was musical director for Jimmy Webb's 2018 tour of Australia, where he performed with an orchestra as well as special guests.